 A. Yes.
-You are able to buy with a joint tenant and you can include up to three members of your family, providing they live with you now, are aged 18 or over, and were at your address for at least 12 months before your application.
+You are able to buy with a joint tenant and you can include up to three members of your family, providing they live with you now and were at your address for at least 12 months before your application.